POLISHING SILVER & SILVERPLATE Forks, Knives and Spoons

 - LAQUERING SILVER

 I do not recommend lacquering silver to prevent tarnish.
-Over time the lacquer yellows and discolors, then the silver no longer has the glimering sparkle of silver.
+Over time the lacquer yellows and discolors, then your silver no longer has the glimering sparkle of silver.
 In addition, even the smallest scratch in the lacquer allows the silver to tarnish.
 So then, you have dark scratches of oxidized silver, combined with yellowish areas.
 Not an attractive combination in my opinion.

 Another problem is that when silver is lacquered you can not polish it yourself.